raspberrypilearning/xai-challenge-submit/en/step_1.md

 ## Introduction

-You are going to create ...
-Your ... will need to meet the **project brief**.
+You are going to create a machine learning model and an application which uses it.

+Your ML app will need to meet the **project brief**.
-<mark>this particular boxout optional: maybe a good idea if first path</mark>

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 A <span style="color: #0faeb0">project brief</span> describes what a project must do.
 It's a bit like being given a mission to complete.
 </p>

 You will:
-+
+  + Build a machine learning model on Machine Learning for Kids with multiple **classes**
+  + Collect relevant **training data** for each class in your classification model
+  + Train your machine learning model on your collected training data
+  + Build a classifier application in Scratch that uses your model to solve a problem
 +
 +